Federal ITC 30% (tax credit)

 The federal solar investment tax credit will have the biggest impact on the cost you will face to go solar in North Dakota

-This perk is commonly known as the ITC, short for “Investment Tax Credit”.
-If you install your photovoltaic system in 2020, the federal tax credit is 26% of the cost of your solar panel system.
-This is 26% off the entire cost of the system including equipment, labor and permitting.
+If you install your photovoltaic system before the end of 2032, the federal tax credit is 30% of the cost of your solar panel system.
+This is 30% off the entire cost of the system including equipment, labor, and permitting.

 With net metering in some states, you get full retail rate credit for the amount of electricity you send back into the grid with your solar panels.